alexbren13/T-Rex_Game/README.md

+MJ'S DINO RUN
-This game is an adaptation of the famous Dinosaur jump game, created by Google.
+An adaptation of the famous Dinosaur jump game, created by Google.

 Key Features:
 1. Core Game Mechanics